 Obviously you don't use the same tackle for all styles of fishing.
 What light tackle fishing offers is tackle balanced to the fish that you're likely to hook.
 Thus you might use 10 lb leader when fishing for Yellowtails whereas we'd have 50 lb leader for Tarpon.
 Without a doubt, light tackle fishing is one of the most exciting styles of fishing.
 Make your appointment to have one of our preferred charter captains guide you through the use of the right tackle and get you to the right waters.

 Explore or relax, you are the captain.
-Boats are available for rent or charter, from small to large or from v-hull to pontoon style.
+Boats rentals can be arranged for rent or charter, from small to large or from v-hull to pontoon style.
 Please contact our Activities Coordinator to make arrangements.

-This includes both canoes and kayaks from our recreational center or by contacting our Activities Coordinator to make arrangements for wave runners and jet skis.
+This includes both kayaks and paddleboards from our recreational rental center or by contacting our Activities Coordinator to make arrangements for wave runners and jet skis.
 Both provide you the best opportunity to explore up close some of the eco-systems of Florida’s mangroves, as well as remote beaches accessible only from the water in several of our local and state parks such as Don Pedro Island State Park.

 Boat Tours can be arranged for through our activities department and provide something for everyone.
 Maybe you wish to have an educational trip from a naturalist point of view providing you the best opportunity to learn about Southwest Florida’s ecosystem within the barrier and coastal islands.
 If you love sunsets, then capture the radiant streams of color off and above the horizon of the Gulf of Mexico.
 Our weather patterns and absence of big city lights provide a blank canvas that may very well be painted differently each evening.
-Several times each season, our Activities Coordinator will arrange a day trip over to Useppa Island where it has been known to be inhabited for ten thousand years and features the historic Collier Inn and the Barbara Sumwalt Museum Building which is rich in history and home to Useppa Island Historical Society.
-Call today to see if your vacation dates coincide with an opportunity of a day trip to Useppa Island.
+Enjoy a Sunset cruise, experience the enchantment of dolphins playing in the waters or the wonders of the Manatees in the mangroves and many more of our hidden wildlife splendors.

 We saved fly fishing last to give some insight and useful information as it can be enjoyed by any avid fisherman, whether wading in the surf, angling adjacent to the mangroves, casting from inside a boat or from atop a kayak.
 Guided and unguided opportunities abound.
 Palm Island Resort is within minutes of the area’s most complete saltwater fly fishing and light tackle outfitter.
 Located in the heart of Boca Grande, Florida, is an outfitter and retail store which has been the local meeting place for the fly fishing community, since 1997.